softwaresaved/distance-consultancy/Governance.md

 Questions:

 * How is the data stored?
+  * Bibtex file using JabRef
 * Where is the data held?
+  *  C:\Users\eric\Dropbox\onlinebib  Dave, you can discuss this
 * Who has access?
 More than one team member?
+  *   Marques, Miller, Rexstad
 * Why is there a discrepency in the counts?
+  *  notsure what is happening with reference numbers of the two files `dbib.html` and `ruwpa` address

 It may be worth having one definitive version of the data, or just deprecating the latter page with the former.